mthroolin/mthroolin.github.io/index.md

 Between undergraduate and graduate study, I worked as a teaching aide for Johns Hopkins Center for Talented Youth (CTY) and founded a homeschool math club, where I taught topology, combinatorics, and game theory.
 During two years of church service in Portugal I developed a bilingual mathematical vocabulary to continue tutoring students in mathematics.
 It was while I was in Portugal that I decided I wanted to persue a career in statistics, so I began self-studying mathematical statistics in preparation for graduate study.

 I earned an MS in Statistics at Montana State University, where I collaborated with microbiologists on experiments in antimicrobial susceptibility and livestock infection.
-Over the summary I returned to the Johns Hopkins Center for Talented Youth as an instructor for a course entitled Paradoxes and Infinities.
+Over the summer, I returned to the Johns Hopkins Center for Talented Youth as an instructor for a course entitled Paradoxes and Infinities.
 My culminating project at Montana State was an introduction to directed acyclic graphs and Markov equivalence in causal inference.

 At the University of Utah, I joined the Department of Population Health Sciences as a research assistant, consulting on nephrology and cardiology projects while advancing my methodological research.